 - Cost-Effective: DIY options use affordable materials, saving you money.

-- Training Aid: Gates help teach your cat boundaries as part of a training plan.
+- Training Aid: Gates help teach your cat boundaries as part of a training plan for your cat-safe space.

 First, let’s plan.
 A few minutes of preparation ensures a smooth build.